Piano Quintet No. 1 (Fauré): 2. Adagio

-The central slow movement opens in A minor, with the first theme played by the first violin to the accompaniment of undulating repeated chords on the piano.
+The central slow movement opens in G Major, with the first theme played by the first violin to the accompaniment of undulating repeated chords on the piano.
 A secondary, contemplative theme is introduced by the piano, after which the lower strings have a more agitated third melody against the piano's rapid semiquavers.
-The themes are developed, leading to a central section in D-flat major, which begins tranquilly and gradually increases in intensity.
+The themes are developed, leading to a central section in B minor, which begins tranquilly and gradually increases in intensity.
 The piano repeats the motif theme from the first movement, before the opening subject of the movement returns.
-After a brief return of the peaceful theme of the middle section, the movement closes, as it began, in A minor.
+After a brief return of the peaceful theme of the middle section, the movement closes, as it began, in G Major.

 The movement has divided opinion among Fauré's admirers.
 For Copland, in spite of "an expressive middle section" it was "one of Fauré's lesser creations".
 Nectoux finds the opening berceuse theme "has something rather indefinite about it".
 For Orledge the movement is "unified and forward-looking" with "a timeless quality to it".